 SLAVE_IO_RUNNING: It tells us if the Slave’s IO thread is able to connect to its master and is running fine.
 The possible values for this variable are ‘Yes’ or ‘No’ or ‘connecting’.

 If this variable reads ‘NO’ then you will have to check the Last_Error_Number and Last_Error_Message and fix your slave.

 SLAVE_SQL_RUNNING: It tells if the Slave’s SQL thread has started and is working fine.
 The possible values of this variable are ‘Yes’ or ‘No’.

-To continuously monitor the replication, you can setup a cron job which executes the SHOW GLOBAL STATUS like 'slave_running' and SHOW SLAVE STATUS periodically and store it in a file and even configure to send email alert if slave_running value is ‘NO’.
+To continuously monitor the replication, you can setup a cron job that executes the SHOW GLOBAL STATUS like ‘slave_running’ and SHOW SLAVE STATUS periodically and store it in a file and even configure to send an email alert if slave_running value is ‘NO’.

 Other tools to monitor MySql Replication

 There are some more sophisticated tools that you can use to monitor your MySql –

 Percona Toolkit: Percona Toolkit comes with a bunch of very useful tools that help in monitoring as well as managing MySQL replication.

 check_mysql_health is a plugin for Nagios that allows you to monitor a MySQL database.
 Among the list of metrics is time to log in, index usage, buffer pool hit rate, query cache hit rate, slow queries, temp tables on disk, table cache hit rate, connected threads, and many more.